YouMingYeh/ai-linebot/README.md

 - Node.js v18 or later
 - pnpm v9.15.4 or later (recommended) or npm
 - PostgreSQL database
-- LINE developer account with a Messaging API channel
+- LINE developer account, official account, and Messaging API
 - Google Generative AI API key (if using Google AI)
 - OpenAI API key (if using OpenAI)
-- **A server with a public HTTPS endpoint** (required for LINE webhook)
+- **A server with an HTTPS endpoint** (required for LINE webhook)

+> Need help?
+Contact me: ym911216@gmail.com

 ---